 Posted by: STOKES-COFFEE

-- There are many different species of coffee, but they can be small shrubs or tall trees more than 32 feet high.
+- The different species of coffee can come from small shrubs or tall trees, some more than 32 feet high

-- Most species of coffee plant will die if the temperature falls below freezing.
+- Most species of coffee plants will die if the temperature falls below freezing

-- George Washington invented instant coffee (no, not that George Washington).
-A Belgian man living in Guatemala – by the name of George Washington – invented it in 1906.
+The inventor of instant coffee was a Belgian man living in Guatemala who went by the name of George Washington in 1906.

-- The term ‘Americano’ comes from American GIs who served in the Second World War.
-They would order espresso with water to dilute the strong flavour.
-Furthermore, the term ‘cup of Joe’ comes from the fact that GI Joes at the time were seen as big coffee drinkers.
+An americano is a very popular coffee, often presented as the way to truly appreciate the flavour of the coffee as a result of the lack of milk or syrups.
+The term “Americano” comes from American GIs who served in the Second World War.
+They would order an espresso with water to dilute the strong flavour.
+The term “cup of Joe” comes from the fact that GI Joes at the same time were seen as big coffee drinkers.

-- A French doctor in the 1600s suggested cafe au laits for patients, which inspired people to start adding milk to their coffee.
+- In the 1600s, a French doctor suggested cafe au laits for patients, this then inspired people to start adding milk to their coffee

-- In the ancient Arab culture, there was only one way a woman could divorce her husband, and that was if he didn’t provide enough coffee.
+- In the ancient Arab culture, there was only one way that a woman could divorce her husband and that was if he didn’t provide enough coffee